Ulises-ICM-UPC/UCalib/README.md

 ## GCP check

 To verify the quality of the GCPs used in the manual calibration of the basis images, a RANSAC (RANdom SAmple Consensus) is performed.
 Points of the files `<basisImage>cdg.txt` located at the **`basis_check`** folder will be tested.
-The calibration of the points (minimun 6) is done assuming a _parabolic_ camera model and requires a minimum error `eCritical`.
+The calibration of the points (minimum 6) is done assuming a _parabolic_ camera model and requires a minimum error `eCritical`.
 Set the folder and run the RANSAC algorithm:

 ```python